coda/packs-sdk/docs/guides/blocks/cards.md

     TODO: Screenshot of Cards in side panel
 === "In the 'Display As' menu"
     TODO: Screenshot of Card option in the display as menu
-=== "In the column format options"
-    TODO: Screenshot of Card option in the column format options dialog

-    This can also be changed for the first column of a sync table, which usually contains the synced object as a mention.

 ## Creating cards